Open Events

 Town Challenge Cup

-This event was inaugurated for Women's Fours, raced in coxless boats in line with World Championship and Olympic regattas, and with qualification rules the same as those for The Remenham Challenge Cup.
+This event was inaugurated in 2017 for Women's Coxless Fours, in line with World Championship and Olympic practice, and with similar rules to The Remenham Challenge Cup.

 Queen Mother Challenge Cup